 1. Traditional mixed nuts

 Despite thousands of modern fillings, the traditional mixed flavor has been the most preferable to many Vietnamese people.
 This kind of filling is a mix of sophisticated ingredients including five kernels: lotus seeds, pumpkin seeds, watermelon seeds, peanuts, and sesame seeds.
-This combination can be added more ingredients such as walnuts, cashew, Chinese sausage, lemon leaves, roast chicken, and salted egg yolk.
+This combination can be added with more ingredients such as walnuts, cashew, Chinese sausage, lemon leaves, roast chicken, and salted egg yolk.
 Also, expensive shark fin and bird nests are added to make high-end products.

-Traditional mixed filling of Vietnamese mooncakes
+Traditional mixed nuts filling of Vietnamese mooncakes

 2. Lotus seed paste

 Lotus seeds are especially good for the cardiovascular system, anti-aging, and night sleep.
 That’s why the Vietnamese locals consider lotus seeds as traditional therapy and favorite material.
-Lotus seed paste is made from dried lotus seeds which create a sweet and smooth filling paste of mooncakes.
+Lotus seed paste is made from dried lotus seeds which create a sweet and smooth filling paste for mooncakes.
 The traditional-style mooncake is usually filled with pure lotus single yolk and single salted egg yolk in the center.

-Mooncakes with lotus seed paste and one salted egg yolk
+Traditional Vietnam Mooncakes with lotus seed paste and one salted egg yolk

 3. Red/Green bean paste

-Thanks to not-so-sweet and easy-to-eat flavor, red or green bean paste is a perfect alternative to traditional mixed nuts.
+Thanks to its not-so-sweet and easy-to-eat flavor, red or green bean paste is a perfect alternative to traditional mixed nuts.
 Both sweet and salty fillings made from beans are widely interested by lots of Vietnamese people.
 Interestingly, this mooncake flavor is not only easy to taste but also simple to make.
 The harmony of organic ingredients like red bean, green bean, cooking oil, white sugar, sticky flour, and sesame oil has created the smooth paste.

 Baked mooncake with filling made from red bean paste